Recent State Updates

 The El Dorado County Air Quality Management District (EDC AQMD) offers rebates of up to $300 to residents for the purchase of a Level 2 EV charger.
 For more information, including eligibility requirements, see the EDC AQMD Grants and Incentives website.

 The California Pollution Control Financing Authority (CPCFA) offers three pilot loan programs to fleets looking to purchase new or pre-owned MHD ZEVs and associated fueling infrastructure.
 Additional terms and conditions apply.
-For more information, see the CPCFA Zero-Emission Heavy-Duty Programs website.
+For more information, including details about each pilot program, see the CPCFA Zero-Emission Heavy-Duty Programs website.

 (Reference California Health and Safety Code 44272)

 The California Air Resources Board (CARB) Advanced Technology Demonstration and Pilot Projects Program offers funding for pre-commercial demonstrations and large-scale pilots of on- and off-road ZEVs and zero emission equipment that help California meet its goals to reduce criteria pollutants, greenhouse gas emissions, and petroleum use.
-Eligible applicants include local air districts, California public entities, and nonprofits which must partner with private sector parties.
+Eligible applicants include local air districts, California public entities, and nonprofits.
 Priority is given to projects located in or serving priority populations.
 For more information, see the CARB Advanced Technology Demonstration and Pilot Projects website.

 The California Air Resources Board (CARB) Sustainable Transportation Equity Project (STEP) offers funding for zero emission buses and infrastructure.
 Eligible applicants include community-based organizations, local governments, and tribal governments that serve priority populations throughout California.
 Additional terms and conditions apply.
 For more information, see the CARB STEP website.

-The California Energy Commission (CEC) provides funding of up to $10 million for projects that provide publicly-accessible hydrogen fueling stations.
+The California Energy Commission (CEC) offers funding of up to $10 million for projects that provide publicly-accessible hydrogen fueling stations.
 Projects must have four or more hydrogen refueling stations that primarily serve light-duty fuel cell electric vehicles.
-Applicants may only receive one grant award.
+Applicants may only receive one grant award and include all public and private entities.
 Additional terms and conditions apply.
 For more information, see the CEC LDV and Multi-Use Hydrogen Refueling Infrastructure website.

 (Reference California Health and Safety Code 43018.9 and Executive Order B-48-18)